-We provide this through the insurance company “Assetsure”, please scroll further down for more information about that.
+We provide this through the insurance company “Assetsure”, please scroll further down for more information about this company.

 Hearing aids can be easily lost, damaged or misplaced and often are one of the most expensive personal possessions you can own.